-In 1958, after the launch of Sputnik-1, scientists from Britain, France, Italy, Belgium, West Germany, the Netherlands, and Australia (as part of the British Commonwealth) came together to discuss the creation of a common Western European space agency.
+In 1958, after the launch of Sputnik-1, scientists from Britain, France, Italy, Belgium, West Germany, the Netherlands, and Australia (as part of the British Commonwealth) came together to discuss creating a common Western European space agency.

 This led to the creation of the European Launch Development Organization (ELDO) and the European Space Research Organization (ESRO) in 1962 and 1964, respectively.
 These organizations were tasked with launching an artificial satellite on behalf of the Western European nations.

 Between 1968 and 1972, the ESRO launched seven research satellites.
-However, limited funding complicated the creation of a European launch vehicle (the Europa rocket family), which led to the merging of the ESRO and ELDO in 1975 to form the European Space Agency.
+However, limited funding complicated creating a European launch vehicle (the Europa rocket family), which led to the merging of the ESRO and ELDO in 1975 to form the European Space Agency.

 Ten member states signed the convention establishing the ESA - Belgium, Denmark, France, West Germany, Italy, the Netherlands, Spain, Sweden, Switzerland, and the United Kingdom - which was then ratified by 1960.
 The ESA's first major scientific mission was also launched in 1975, the Cos-B gamma-ray monitoring space probe.

 In 1978, the ESA collaborated with NASA to create the International Ultraviolet Explorer (IUE), the world's first high-orbit telescope.
-From 1979 onward, the ESA succeeded in developing mutiple Ariane launch vehicles, leading to the muti-stage Ariane 4 (1988-2003) and heavy-launch Ariane 5 (1996-present) that gave Europe independent launch capability.
+From 1979 onward, the ESA succeeded in developing multiple Ariane launch vehicles, leading to the multi-stage Ariane 4 (1988-2003) and heavy-launch Ariane 5 (1996-present) that gave Europe independent launch capability.